Hello and welcome to my Burton Malavita bindings review.

 If you want to learn more about the Malavitas, are ready to buy or want to research pricing and availability, check out the links below.

-If you want to check out other all-mountain freestyle options or want to see how the Malavitas compared to other options, check out the next link.
+If you want to check out other freestyle options or want to see how the Malavitas compared to other options, check out the next link.